-A CAUTION: Upgrading to SPS 6.8 changes authenticating the users of the web interface with X.509 client certificates: certificates are validated against a trust store instead of a trusted CA list.
+A CAUTION: From version 6.8, SPS changes authenticating the users of the web interface with X.509 client certificates: certificates are validated against a trust store instead of a trusted CA list.
 During the upgrade, the trusted CA list formerly used for authentication is copied to a trust store that has revocation check disabled by default.

-If you enabled revocation check for your trusted CA list and added the URLs of certificate revocation lists (CRL) before or you would like to enable revocation check, you have to edit the settings of the trust store manually.
-Navigate to Basic Settings > Trust Stores, select revocation check type Leaf or Full for the trust store and make sure you add a CRL URL for each root and intermediate CA.
+If you have previously enabled revocation check for your trusted CA list and already added the URLs of Certificate Revocation Lists (CRL), or you want to enable revocation check, you must edit the trust store settings manually.

+- Navigate to Basic Settings > Trust Stores. - Select the revocation check type Leaf or Full for the trust store. - Add a CRL URL for each root and intermediate CA.